Coliving spaces, community, and perks designed for remote workers and creatives.

 While their sample size of 42 was far from being representative of remote workers worldwide, there’s enough evidence to indicate this is a hot topic in the community.
 So we pose the question: even if you’re willing to accept less pay for location independence, should you do so?
 Here we examine both sides of this ongoing debate.

-The following is a guest post from Workfrom contributing writer, Julian Stewart, who weighs the pros and cons to help remote workers sort through this conundrum.
+The following is a guest post from Workfrom, a database of places to work remotely, which weighs the pros and cons to help remote workers sort through this conundrum.

 Let’s face it—no one wants to be paid less.
 That said, there are some reasons why it may make sense for you to give a little in exchange for the ability to work from anywhere.